focai-acc/focElizaRFC/README.md

 With these functionalities implemented, AI agents can engage in trustless communication and collaboration with each other and the external world, leveraging Web3 features like stablecoins and DAOs to establish a small economic ecosystem for AI agents.

 ### 4. On-Chain Autonomy and Digital Life
+On-Chain Autonomy and Digital Life refers to AI agents achieving autonomy by adhering to the immutable rules and principles defined on the blockchain's virtual world, while evolving their characters, personalities, and other life-like characteristics within the predetermined settings of the metaverse.

 Currently, AI agent autonomy is defined by their ability to independently plan and execute tasks, making them intelligent robots rather than intelligent "life forms."
 On-chain autonomy and digital life are not mainstream demands but cater primarily to gaming and metaverse applications.
 NFTs define eternal on-chain metadata, FOCG establishes decentralized game rules, and metaverse infrastructure enables rendering and experiences.
 AI agents bridge these gaps by bringing dynamic capabilities to NFTs, decentralized entities to FOCG, and spatial programs to the metaverse.